zdravkov/kendo-docs/getting-started/using-kendo-with/using-kendo-with-angularjs.md

     <input kendo-date-picker k-on-change="onDateSelected(kendoEvent)" />
     <p ng-show="selected">A month was picked</p>

 Notice that the `kendoEvent` variable will be defined in scope and we must pass it to the event handler.
-If we are using the `k-on-` attributes, there is no need to call `$digest()` on the scope (it's taken care of by angular-kendo.js).
+If we are using the `k-on-` attributes, there is no need to call `$digest()` on the scope (it's taken care of by our bindings).

+#### Special `"change"` event on certain widgets

+The Grid, TreeView and ListView widgets will evaluate handlers defined with `k-on-change` in a scope containing additional information about the selected item(s), as local variables.
+The following locals are defined:

+- `selected` (jQuery object) -- the selected elements

+- `data` (array or data item) -- the selected data model(s).
+It will be an array when multiple selection is enabled, or a single item otherwise.

+- `dataItem` -- when multiple selection is not enabled, this is provided for consistency and will be the same item as `data`.

+- `columns` -- for the Grid, when cell selection is enabled, it will be an array with zero-based column indexes for the selected columns.
+Also in this case the `selected` object will contain the respective `<td>` elements, instead of `<tr>`-s.

+The `kendoEvent` is available as well.

 ### Updating widgets when options change